 BA Northwestern University, 1990; MA, PhD University of California, Irvine, 1992, 1999

 Dr. Rosa's research focuses mostly on the social and cultural history of twentieth-century Hawaiʻi and the histories of Asian Americans and Paciﬁc Islanders in the United States.
 He has published articles on teaching about the history of Hawaiʻi, about “local” identity in Hawaiʻi, and the history of “mixed-race” studies.
-His book Local Story: The Massie/Kahahawai Case and the Politics of History in Hawaiʻi is under contract with University of Hawaiʻi Press.
+His book Local Story: The Massie/Kahahawai Case and the Culture of History has been published by University of Hawaiʻi Press.

 In 2005, the Associated Students of Arizona State University recognized his teaching and community service by awarding him a fellowship and the title of 2005-2006 ASASU Centennial Professor.